Oscar123456780/ProjectIntel/README.md

 **The creators of this project are:**
 _Louis Kent_ (Fullstack Developer) Who developed the backend.
-_Oscar Zhou_ (Frontend Developer) Who develop the frontend and some backend.
+_Oscar Zhou_ (Frontend Developer) Who developed the frontend and some backend.

 Special thanks to **_NomicAI_**.
 **Links:**